Six ways marketing can support the sales process

 Working from the same page

-First and foremost, it’s clear to state that everybody within the business should be on the same page.
-If you haven’t already, a meeting should be arranged to sync your marine marketing and sales efforts, identifying clear responsibilities, processes and goals.
+First and foremost, it’s clear to state that everybody within the business should be on, or working from the same page.
+If you haven’t already, a meeting should be arranged to sync your marketing and sales efforts, identifying clear responsibilities, processes and goals.

 This meeting is ideal time to align and discuss: